 In clinical trials, DUPIXENT reduced nasal congestion and nasal polyp size in patients with uncontrolled chronic rhinosinusitis with nasal polyps (CRSwNP).

 In clinical studies, utilizing a symptom measurement tool, people taking DUPIXENT saw less nasal congestion in as little as 2 days.
-For more on these trials and how DUPIXENT may help treat your symptoms, click below.
+Learn more on these trials and how DUPIXENT may help treat your symptoms.

 In clinical trials, DUPIXENT reduced nasal congestion and nasal polyp size in patients with uncontrolled chronic rhinosinusitis with nasal polyps (CRSwNP), and improved the ability to smell.

 In clinical studies, utilizing a symptom measurement tool, people taking DUPIXENT saw an improved ability to smell in as little as 3 days.
-For more on these trials and how DUPIXENT may help treat your symptoms, click below.
+Learn more about these trials and how DUPIXENT may help treat your symptoms

 DUPIXENT can cause serious side effects, including: